Clegg attacks Cameron over alternative vote

 The deputy prime minister described those pressing for a "No" vote in the referendum on the alternative vote system as a "right-wing clique".

-Meanwhile, former Tory leader Lord Howard has said the Yes campaign is getting "desperate".'Lashing out'
+Meanwhile, former Tory leader Lord Howard has said the Yes campaign is getting "desperate".

 In his most outspoken language yet, Mr Clegg said the No campaign was built on "lies, misinformation and deceit".

 "This nasty No campaign, I hope, will prove to be the death rattle of a right-wing elite, a right-wing clique who want to keep things the way they are.
 That's why they are lashing out."